 Federal Reserve's US$3 trillion virus rescue inflates market bubbles

-The Federal Reserve's US$3 trillion bid to stave off an economic crisis in the wake of the coronavirus outbreak is fuelling excesses across U.S. capital markets.

-REUTERS: The Federal Reserve's US$3 trillion bid to stave off an economic crisis in the wake of the coronavirus outbreak is fuelling excesses across U.S. capital markets.
+NEW YORK: The Federal Reserve's US$3 trillion bid to stave off an economic crisis in the wake of the coronavirus outbreak is fuelling excesses across US capital markets.

 "COVID-19 is now inversely related to the markets.
 The worse that COVID-19 gets, the better the markets do because the Fed will bring in stimulus.
 That is what has been driving markets," said Andrew Brenner, head of international fixed income at NatAlliance.